Durvesh9/PMS/README.md

 # PMS
-this is a pharmacy management system made using django framework of python and frontend using html, css and js
+This is a pharmacy management system made using the Django framework of Python and frontend using Html, CSS and JavaScript